Guide To Delta SkyMiles Lifetime Million Miler Status

 Compared to American and United, I’d say Delta’s million miler program is right in the middle in terms of value:

-• American’s million miler program is the worst, as you can only earn up to AAdvantage Platinum status
+• American’s million miler program is the worst, as you can “only” earn up to Executive Platinum status, and that requires five million lifetime miles (the same that’s required for Delta 360 status)

-• United’s million miler program is the best, as you can earn lifetime Global Services status, and you can also give status to a companion
+• United’s million miler program is the best, as you can not only earn lifetime Global Services status, but you can also give elite status to a companion

 Bottom line

-Delta Air Lines has a million miler program, whereby SkyMiles members can earn lifetime Silver, Gold, Platinum, or Diamond status.
-The status is earned based on the total number of Medallion Qualifying Miles (MQMs) you earn, whether that’s through travel on Delta or a partner airline, or through credit card spending.
+Delta Air Lines has a million miler program, whereby SkyMiles members can earn lifetime Gold, Platinum, Diamond, or Delta 360 status.
+While the status has historically been earned based on the total number of Medallion Qualifying Miles (MQMs) earned, as of 2024, it’s based on flown miles only.

 Lifetime elite status is a great reward for being loyal over a long period of time, but it’s not worth going out of your way to earn, in my opinion.